 Load calculations seem straightforward until you examine the details.
 Everyone knows a bridge must carry traffic.
 But how do you account for that January ice storm adding 30% more weight than worst-case scenarios?
 Or the reality that trucks keep getting heavier despite regulations?

-Engineers working on Denver International Airport’s terminal had to account not just for normal passenger loads, but for mass flight cancellations where thousands might be stranded for hours.
-Add ground vibrations from aircraft, wind loads on that massive roof, and thermal expansion across hundreds of feet – suddenly, “simple” load calculations become incredibly complex.
+Engineers working on Denver International Airport’s terminal had to account not just for normal passenger loads but also for mass flight cancellations, where thousands might be stranded for hours.
+Layer on ground vibrations from aircraft, wind loads on that massive roof, and thermal expansion across hundreds of feet.
+Each factor alone is manageable.
+Together, they make “simple” load calculations anything but.

 Redundancy takes this thinking further.
-Smart infrastructure doesn’t assume every component stays perfect forever.
-Cable-stayed bridges exemplify this – lose one cable, others redistribute the load automatically.
+Smart infrastructure doesn’t assume that every component will stay perfect forever.
+Cable-stayed bridges exemplify this – lose one cable, and the others automatically redistribute the load.
 It’s an elegant problem-solving based on the acceptance that material fatigue and unexpected stresses occur.

 Resilience has become critical as weather patterns grow less predictable.
 Strong structures resist disaster, but resilient ones recover quickly.
 The difference between reopening a highway in days versus months can determine whether communities bounce back or face prolonged economic damage.